Compose

 Volumes are used to persist data across container restarts.
 You can define volumes in your Compose file to ensure that data is not lost when containers are recreated.

-Example of a docker-compose.yml
+Example of a docker-compose.yml file:

 Breakdown of the Example: